8th-12th Jan 2021 | wherever you are

 > A great way to kick-start the year creatively

-A typical day involves:
+A typical day involves Zoom sessions for:

-Morning and afternoon arts electives
+AM and PM arts electives

-Gatherings with teaching and creative worship
+Evening Gatherings with teaching and creative worship

 Find space to reflect and consider, connect as a community, express worship through creative skills of all kinds, think and talk about the stuff that makes us tick as Christians and as creatives.

 A team of facilitators, musicians, and speakers weave together a unique and unforgettable journey throughout the event, which participants will further explore in daily morning and afternoon elective streams.